New Gardener Information

 - Throughout the year a special “Call to Arms” may be made to complete a special project.
 Signs will be posted in advance asking for volunteers.
 Please consider volunteering for special projects that arise throughout the year.

 - Gardeners should complete a Volunteer Form after volunteering.
 The form asks for the Date, Name of Activity, Hours, and Signature.
 These forms are used to total the number of hours donated every season.
+See the binder in the shed.

 - Gardeners are encouraged to donate excess produce.